-The Kinabatangan river in South West Sabah, Malaysia is a somewhat famous area for spotting rainforest/jungle wildlife in its natural habitat.
-I’m told that the palm plantation activity in the area forced the local wildlife down into the remaining strip of forest next to the river, resulting in a higher density of wildlife in this area.
+The Kinabatangan river in South West Sabah, Malaysia is famous for spotting forest/jungle wildlife in its natural habitat.
+Palm plantation encroachment forced local wildlife into the remaining strip of forest next to the river.
+Now there is a higher density of wildlife in this area.

-River trips provide a good vantage point with quiet and easy access to forested areas, so the Kinabatangan (river)/Sukau (town) area has become popular.
-Various forest lodges accommodate tourist parties in a range of living-standards.
+River trips give a good vantage point allowing quiet & easy access to forest wildlife, so the Kinabatangan (river)/Sukau (town) area has become popular.
+Forest lodges accommodate tourist parties in a range of living-standards.

 You can book packages of boat trips/guided forest treks/accommodation from various towns in Sabah, notably Kota Kinabalu and Sandakan.
-These packages typically start at 400MYR (around 150USD) for basic lodge accommodation for a “3 days, 2 nights” package (although, actually, the first and last days are mostly taken up with getting to/from the site, so it’s more like a 1 day, 2 nights package).
+Packages typically start at 400MYR (around 150USD) for basic lodge accommodation for a “3 days, 2 nights” package (though, actually, the first and last days are mostly getting to/from the site, so it’s more like a 1 day, 2 nights package).
 Here are a couple of established package-tour operators.
 1 2 3.

 This all struck me as rather pricey, so I looked into doing the Kinabatangan on the cheap.
 This article is about what I discovered.

-Like many things in Sabah, at first sight, it appears that the only way to go anywhere or do anything is via an organised tour.
-But when you jump-in with both feet and go independent, it usually turns out that you can just rock-up somewhere and find lots of facilities there (and at much more inviting prices than you thought).
+Like many things in Sabah, at first sight, it seems that the only way to go anywhere or do anything is via an organised tour.
+But when you jump-in with both feet and go independent, it usually turns out that you can just rock-up somewhere and find lots of facilities (at much better prices than you thought).

 Sleeps: In Sukau town, there are a couple of B&B places with dorms starting at 20MYR a night.
 Private double rooms start at about 50MYR.
 There are numerous homestays for 50MYR.

-Food: There is only one restaurant in the village, and depending where you are staying, it can be a bit of a hike to get to.
+Food: There is only one restaurant in the village.
+Depending where you are staying, it can be quite a hike to get to.
 Otherwise you are stuck with Lodge-prices for food, usually 20MYR and up.
 There are a couple of basic grocery stores in town, or you could bring your own snacks.

 There is also another junction about 30 miles up the road (known as “the checkpoint” – it’s a police checkpoint for illegal immigrants at the 32 mile marker from Sandakan).
 If you’re short of big buses, changing here can give you more options.
 For example, if you were coming from Sandakan, you could get an early big bus bound for KK (the red line on the map), ride it 32 miles to the checkpoint, then change to a KK-Semporna bus (green line on the map) and jump out at “the junction” to Sukau.